klee214/findBreakURL/README.md

   -h, --help     Show help                                             [boolean]

 Examples:
-  url-tester start -f=foo1.html,foo2.txt  Test if there is any broken URL in the
+  kimin-url-checker start -f=foo1.html,foo2.txt  Test if there is any broken URL in the
                                           files
-  url-tester start -a                     Test broken URL in the only 'html'
+  kimin-url-checker start -a                     Test broken URL in the only 'html'
                                           files in the current dir
-  url-tester start -f=foo1.html -j        Display all results as JSON format{
+  kimin-url-checker start -f=foo1.html -j        Display all results as JSON format{
                                           url: 'https://...': status '200' },
                                           ...
-  url-tester start -f=foo1.html -g        Display only good URL url-tester start -f=foo1.html -b        Display only baad URL
+  kimin-url-checker start -f=foo1.html -g        Display only good URL kimin-url-checker start -f=foo1.html -b        Display only baad URL
 ```

 ## Outcome exmple